Anatomy of the Temporary Pacemaker Circuit

 Sometimes, when one of the bipolar leads fractures or becomes encrusted with gunk, the bipolar circuit can be converted into a unipolar one.

 One never knows which electrode will fracture, but it is generally known that the negative electrode gets gunked up first.
 Thus, we disconnect the patient lead from this gunked up electrode, and connect it to one of the praecordial ECG leads.
 The result is a "unipolar" circuit - there is only one pole in the myocardium, and the other pole completing the circuit is on the surface.
 This can sometimes rescue the situation.

 This diagram depicts a circuit for the epicardial pacing wires.

-The ideal manner of their placement is well covered by other authors; and as ICU staff we never really get to put these in, so time discussing the practical aspects of their placement would be wasted.
+The ideal manner of their placement is well covered by other authors, for example in the excellent review by Reade et al (2007); moreover as ICU staff we never really get to put these in, so time discussing the practical aspects of their placement would be wasted.
 Suffice to say there are some basic rules:

 - Epicardial wires should be placed well away from thin walled areas of the heart, particularly the right atrial auricle